DHTMLX/docs-suite/docs/treegrid/api/treegrid_dragitem_config.md

 # dragItem

-@short: enables the possibility to reorder treegrid columns by drag and drop
+@short: Optional.
+Enables the possibility to reorder treegrid columns by drag and drop

 @signature: {' dragItem?: "column", "row", "both";'}